Buy Now Pay Later services have become increasingly popular over recent years which is great for consumers because more shops are jumping on board.

 Services like Afterpay, ZipPay, Clearpay and Openpay have made it easy for consumers to pay for various products in smaller installments.

 We've provided a list of the most recommended retailers based on a number of factors, including Support, Shipping & Range of products.

-Stores selling laptops that accept Afterpay, Oxipay, or ZipPay
+Stores selling laptops that accept Afterpay, ZipPay, Clearpay, or Openpay

 A laptop that can process documentation and connect to the internet might be enough for some people.
 However, for content creators and professional gamers there needs to be a whole lot of processing power involved to support optimal image resolution and upload/download speed.

 Whatever your needs are, here is a breakdown of some of the things to look for when choosing a new laptop.